cboulay/BCPyOgreRenderer/README.md

         7. Use self._optimize_display_thread_affinity and self.optimize_display_thead_priority
         8. `self.focus('operator')`
         9. `mythread.read('init', remove=False)`
-        10. Do a single loop, remove 'init', then do all the loops (as long as the thread doesn't receive a stop message)
+        10. Do a single frame, remove 'init', then do all the loops (as long as the thread doesn't receive a stop message)
             1. `events = self.screen.GetEvents()` #Logged (ftdb)
             2. `self._lock.acquire('Frame') #Logged
             3. if running, do Event+Frame